AptoPayments/apto-sdk-android/README.md

 }
 ```

+- When the method succeeds, a `cardProducts` object is returned with a list of `CardProductSummary` objects, containing details for each card product.
+- When the method fails, error handling can be included within the `error` response.

-### Get card program details
+### Get Card Program Details

-To get the details of a specific card program, you can use the following SDK method:
+To retrieve a specific card program, pass a card product ID into the `AptoPlatform.fetchCardProduct` method:

 ```kotlin
 AptoPlatform.fetchCardProduct(cardProductId) {